comet-toolkit/punpy/docs/content/overview_of_method.rst

    measurement_function, [x1, x2, x3], [us_x1, us_x2, us_x3],
    return_corr=True, return_samples=True)

-For the Jacobian method, it is possible to additionally return the calculated Jacobian matrix by setting the `return_Jacobian` keyword to True.
+For the LPU method, it is possible to additionally return the calculated Jacobian matrix by setting the `return_Jacobian` keyword to True.
 In addition, instead of calculating the Jacobian as part of the propagation, it is also possible to give a precomputed Jacobian matrix, by setting the `Jx` keyword.
 This allows to use the Jacobian matrix from a previous step or an analytical prescription, which results in much faster processing::

-   prop = punpy.JacobianPropagation()
+   prop = punpy.LPUPropagation()
    ur_y, Jac_x = prop.propagate_random(
    measurement_function, [x1, x2, x3], [ur_x1, ur_x2, ur_x3],
    corr_between=corr_x1x2x3, return_Jacobian=True)